garethltm/obsibrain/sc900/Microsoft Sentinel.md

 	    Use notebooks in Microsoft Sentinel to extend the scope of what you can do with Microsoft Sentinel data.
 For example:
 	    - Perform analytics that aren't built in to [[Microsoft Sentinel]], such as some Python machine learning features.
-	    - Create data visualizations that aren't built in to Microsoft Sentinel, such as custom timelines and process trees.
+	    - Create data visualizations that aren't built in to [[Microsoft Sentinel]], such as custom timelines and process trees.
-	    - Integrate data sources outside of Microsoft Sentinel, such as an on-premises data set.
+	    - Integrate data sources outside of [[Microsoft Sentinel]], such as an on-premises data set.
+### Respond to incidents rapidly
+With [[Microsoft Sentinel]], you can automate your common tasks and simplify security orchestration with playbooks that integrate with Azure services and your existing tools, to respond to incidents more rapidly.

+The following are key capabilities in Microsoft Sentinel for threat response.
+- _**Automation rules**_
+	- Centrally manage the automation of incident handling in Microsoft Sentinel by defining and coordinating a small set of rules that cover different scenarios.

+- _**Playbooks**_ - Automate and orchestrate your threat response by using playbooks, which are a collection of remediation actions.
+Run a playbook on-demand or automatically in response to specific alerts or incidents, when triggered by an automation rule.

+    Playbooks in Microsoft Sentinel are based on workflows built in Azure Logic Apps.
+For example, if you use the ServiceNow ticketing system, use Azure Logic Apps to automate your workflows and open a ticket in ServiceNow each time a particular alert or incident is generated.